 - 5 stars for participating in the Community Close the Loop initiative (read more below).

-Interested in starting your Plastic Free journey or you might wish to let people know that your business has already started to make changes.
-Let us know by completing this form (in the Comment section).
-Please let us know how many stars you wish to be recognised for and why, then we’ll share these in local press, on this website, various social platforms and with our members.
+Interested in starting your Plastic Free journey or you might wish to let people know that your business has already started to make changes?
+Let us know by completing the form in the Comment section below.
+Please let us know how many stars you wish to be recognised for and why, then we'll share these in the local press, on this website, various social platforms and with our members.

 Businesses also have the opportunity to participate in West Yorkshire Combined Authorities 'Circular Economy Initiative' which would be a 20 minute phone call to understand your business hurdles to becoming more sustainable.

 We have run multiple Q&A Town Hall forums over the past 12 months.
-If you wish to participate in a future forum, please use the form above.
+If you wish to participate in a future forum, please use the form below.

 Close the Loop Initiative